Joe Burrow injury dampens late Bengals victory, Eagles beat Chiefs in Super Bowl rematch: Sunday NFL Week 2 review

 But that optimism took a significant hit on Sunday when, with 8:36 remaining in the second quarter, Burrow was sacked by Jacksonville Jaguars defensive end Arik Armstead.

-The resulting turf toe injury – a hyperextension of the toe which damages the ligaments – saw Burrow attempt to limp off the field before requiring assistance from athletic trainers.
+The resulting reported turf toe injury saw Burrow attempt to limp off the field before requiring assistance from athletic trainers.

+Turf toe, which also sidelined San Francisco 49ers quarterback Brock Purdy in Week 1, is a stretching or tearing of the soft tissues and ligaments in a player’s big toe.

+The injury often occurs when players plant their toes and lift their heel, and is common among football players because of the need to push off or make sudden movements.
+It became more frequent during the 1970s when the sport moved from grass fields to artificial turf – hence the name.

+Most turf toe injuries heal relatively quickly with rest, and the need for surgery is rare.

-According to ESPN’s Adam Schefter and The Athletic’s Dianna Russini, the quarterback will require surgery which will keep him out of action for at least three months.
+Nonetheless, according to ESPN’s Adam Schefter and The Athletic’s Dianna Russini, Burrow will, in fact, require surgery which will keep him out of action for at least three months.

 CNN Sports has reached out to the Bengals for comment.